spacebird-dev/clouddns-nat-helper/README.md

 To see which targets are available, run `cargo make --list-category-steps build`

-### Run Tests
+### Tests

 - Default (host) target: `cargo make test`
 - Custom target: `cargo make test-aarch64-unknown-linux-gnu`
 - Get a coverage report: `cargo make coverage`

-### Create docs
+### Docs

 - `cargo make docs`

-### Create Docker images
+### Docker

-This will create a docker image suitable for your local machine:
+- To build a image for your local platform: `cargo make docker`

-`cargo make -e DOCKER_TAG=mytag docker`
+- Custom target: `cargo make docker-arm64`

-We use [docker-buildx](https://docs.docker.com/build/building/multi-platform/) in the CI to generate multi-arch images.
-To generate **and push** such an image locally, first install docker-buildx and ensure that the QEMU support is working.
-Then, create a builder using the docker-container driver and switch to it:

-`docker buildx create --name mybuilder --driver docker-container --bootstrap --use`

-Then, run:
+    - Make sure your system can build [multi-platform images](https://docs.docker.com/build/building/multi-platform/) using QEMU
+    - `cargo-make` will automatically generate an appropriate builder.

-`cargo make -e DOCKER_TAG=user/repo:latest docker-multiarch`
+- To build the image with a custom tag: `cargo make -e DOCKER_TAG=registry.invalid/user/project:0.1.2 docker`

-# Release Management
+### Release Management

 To create a new release, run the "Create Release PR" Action.
 This will generate a PR that you can then review and merge.
 From there, the CI will automatically publish artifacts, etc.